Zha0rong/RABID-seq/README.md

 ## Example input files are found in input/

-    project.yaml
-    read1.fastq
-    read2.fastq

-    sample_sheet.csv
-    table.csv

-    network.RData
-    metadata.csv
-    rna_counts.csv
-    cell_colors.csv
-    cluster_colors.csv
+    ~~project.yaml~~
+    ~~read1.fastq~~
+    ~~read2.fastq~~

+    ~~sample_sheet.csv~~
+    ~~table.csv~~

+    ~~network.RData~~
+    ~~metadata.csv~~
+    ~~rna_counts.csv~~
+    ~~cell_colors.csv~~
+    ~~cluster_colors.csv~~

 ## Starting analyzing the Rabid-Seq data.

 ### Figuring out what you have in hands.
 The first thing one needs to know before using the pipeline is what input he/she is having in hands.
-It is likely that you have one of these types of input:
-	   1. 3 fastq files for 1 sample.
+It is likely that you have one of these types of input:1.
+3 fastq files for 1 sample.
 The inDrop sequencing data include 3 fastq files:
-	         1 file which includes the Cellbarcode 1 (8 bp), 1 file which includes Cellbarcode2 + UMI (14 bp) and one file which includes RNA read (varied length).
+	1 file which includes the Cellbarcode 1 (8 bp),
+	1 file which includes Cellbarcode2 + UMI (14 bp),
+	1 file which includes RNA read (varied length).
 This type of data will be referred as 'Raw' in later description.
 Caution: Before you decide that your data type is 'Raw', make sure that the names of files do not start with 'Undetermined'.
 If the names start with undetermined that means the data is not demultiplexed, and you may want to use the [inDrop pipeline](https://github.com/indrops/indrops).

 2. 1 fastq file for 1 sample.
-This means that you have an output file from
+This means that you have an output file from [inDrop pipeline](https://github.com/indrops/indrops).
+The inDrop pipeline extracts the cellbarcodes and UMIs from the Raw data type for you and include them in the Read ID in fastq file.
+The fastq file should look like this:

-## Step 1: Convert paired end reads to a single fastq file
+    Read_ID Cellbarcode1:Cellbarcode2:UMI
+    Rabiesbarcode
+    +
+    Quality of the Sequence
+This type of data will be referred as 'Filtered' in later description.

+### Function: quantifying Rabid-seq data.
+Just like any other type of single cell rna-seq data, we need to do quantify read for each cell before proceeding to any kind of analysis.

 #### Use inDrops script to convert a PE file with R1 cell barcode and R2 Rabies barcode into a SE file containing cell barcode and UMI in the header and rabies barcode as the read.